Back to Work Allowance

-In the case of Jobseeker’s Allowance, when your spouse/civil partner or cohabitant starts on the scheme a separate claim will be set up in his or her name.
-When your spouse/civil partner or cohabitant starts on the scheme your JA payment will stop.
-However, your spouse/civil partner or cohabitant can now claim for you as a qualified adult.
+In the case of Jobseeker’s Allowance, when your spouse, civil partner or cohabitant starts on the scheme a separate claim will be set up in their name.
+When your spouse, civil partner or cohabitant starts on the scheme your JA payment will stop.
+However, your spouse, civil partner or cohabitant can now claim for you as a qualified adult.
 You should sign for credits at your local social welfare office.
 It is important to sign on for credits to protect any future pension entitlements you may have.
 This new arrangement should not affect the amount of social welfare payment you get as a family.

 If you (the original owner of the social welfare payment) decide to claim

 another social welfare payment at any time while your spouse, civil partner or

 cohabitant is availing of this swap the payment of Back to Work Allowance will